Monika-Mistry/sleep-tracker/README.md

 3. **Technologies**:
    - Frontend: React with TypeScript, Material-UI and Apache ECharts.
-   - Backend: Node.js with TypeScript, Express.js, and PostgreSQL or MySQL.
+   - Backend: Node.js with TypeScript, Express.js, and PostgreSQL.

 ## How to Run the Application